bozzelliandrea/grokking-algorithms/chapter-4/README.md

 TimeComplexity: O(log n)
 SpaceComplexity: 0(log n) with recursion, we store state in memory during call stack, this is the main difference between iteration version of binary search which is O(1) SC

+## Big O Revisited

+#### 4.5
+Q: Printing the value of each element in an array.

+A: O(n) TC with linear search, O(1) SC

+#### 4.6
+Q: Doubling the value of each element in an array.

+A: O(n) with linear search, (we need to iterate every element and then doubling the value for each index) O(1) SC

+#### 4.7
+Q: Doubling the value of just the first element in an array.

+A: O(1) constant time, if array size is 0 then nothing to do, otherwise arr[0] * arr[0], also constant space complexity

+#### 4.8
+Q: Creating a multiplication table with all the elements in the array.
+So if your array is [2, 3, 7, 8, 10], you first multiply every element by 2, then multiply every element by 3, then by 7, and so on

+A: O(n^2) TC because we firstly iterate the array for find the multiply number, and then re-iterate the same array multiplying it by number in current index
+    Space Complexity is O(n) because we need to store extra space for the result array (we can't edit the input array in place or we lose the next multiplication values)